Step 2: Workflow

 6. Resize images for Ollama - writes temporary model-ready files and tracks ollama_path.

-7. Caption and keywords prefill - uses a primary model with optional row-level fallback retries (when fallback is configured), classifier-assisted nature hints (when enabled), wildlife species-aware consistency checks without maintaining a fixed species list, strict duplicate controls, evidence-first keyword guardrails, filename/time-of-day consistency checks, NL lowland anti-mountain filtering, malformed phrase rejection (for example generic open terrain/scene view of scene artifacts), and sentence cleanup for readable output.
+7. Caption, keywords, and metadata proof - uses a primary model with optional row-level fallback retries (when fallback is configured), classifier-assisted hints (when enabled), identifier evidence, strict duplicate controls, evidence-first keyword guardrails, filename/time-of-day consistency checks, malformed phrase rejection, bounded repair attempts, and metadata_quality proof writes for upload-safe fields.

 8. Open review editor - transitions into manual review and approval workflow.